Illustration by Sophie Castle

 What happened when you confronted them?

 He said he was sorry and that it was a mistake, that he was confused and didn't know what to do.
-She sent me a text which I never replied to – I can't even remember what it said.
+She sent me a text that I never replied to—I can't even remember what it said.

 What was the fallout?

 I was totally devastated.
 I trusted both of them unconditionally, and they were also the two people closest to me.
 Who do you turn to when everything goes to shit, and it's the people who are supposed to be there for you who did it?
 It was also totally humiliating because all of our friends knew, and it was hard to accept that no one told me.

 How do you feel about both of them now?
 Did you ever make up?